 Sometimes we are immensely grateful we are saved.
 Some other times we don’t even seem to remember we are saved.
 So we go about our lives not reflecting the attitude of gratitude both before God and our fellow man or woman.

-It is my believe that if we are constantly thankful to God for the free gift of salvation we received in Christ, it will positively impact on the way we respond to God and the way we treat other people.
+It is my belief that if we are constantly thankful to God for the free gift of salvation we received in Christ, it will positively impact the way we respond to God and the way we treat other people.